RafaelAmauri/Image-Studio/README.md

 # 2) Install dependencies
 pip install -r requirements.txt

+# 3) Compile the Cython code
+python setup.py build_ext --build-lib=include/effects

-# 3) Run
+# 4) Run
 python3 main.py -i path/to/image

-# 4) You can specify what operations you want with the command line.
+# 5) You can specify what operations you want with the command line.
 For example, to quantize an image with 8 colors, you could run
 python3 main.py -i path/to/image --quantize 8

 # For a full list of all available options, check out [include/parser.py](include/utils/parser.py).
 This file contains all the valid operations with a help section for each one.

-# 5) Check the result :)
+# 6) Check the result :)
 The program will automatically save the post-processed image as processed.png
 ```